tipsy1227/Coding_Practicing/C/KR/ch1/Exercise1-1/README.md

 ^
 </pre>
-Although the warning didn't make the compiler failing to generate an executable file and didn't affect the result during execution, I will add an "int" before the main() to make this definition of function more clear and complete.
+Although the warning didn't make the compiler failing to generate an executable file and didn't affect the result during execution, I will add an "int" before the main() from now on to make this definition of function more clear and complete.